Golfer’s Elbow (Medial Epicondylitis) Overview

 The elbow joint is made up of three bones: humerus (upper arm bone), radius (forearm bone on thumb side), and ulna (forearm bone on pinky finger side).
 The bony bumps at the bottom of the upper arm bone, near the elbow, are called epicondyles.
 Specifically, the bump on the inside of the bone is called the medial epicondyle, while the bump on the outside of the bone is called the lateral epicondyle.
 Ligaments, muscles, and tendons hold the elbow joint together.
 Medial epicondylitis involves inflammation of forearm tendons, specifically the tendons that help flex your wrist.

 Symptoms of Medial Epicondylitis

-Golfers elbow can can often feel like stiff elbow (frozen elbow).
-The pain and tenderness associated with medial epicondylitis or golfers elbow will occur on the inside of the elbow and will intensify when lifting, extending or making a fist.
-For some, the pain will radiate up and down the arm while for others the pain will stay primarily in the elbow itself.
+Pain and tenderness associated with medial epicondylitis will occur on the inside of the elbow and will intensify with wrist and forearm motion, griping, and cocking.
+The medial epicondyle (bump on the inside of the upper arm bone) may also be tender to touch with or without visible swelling.
+Additionally, the pain may radiate up and down the arm.
 Numbness or tingling will often occur making the elbow area weak and stiff.

 Treatment for Medial Epicondylitis

-If left untreated, tennis elbow may require surgical intervention.
-Surgery to repair elbow epicondylitis is offered by Dr. Millett.
-Dr. Millett will likely perform arthroscopic elbow surgery to repair the torn tendons.
-The procedure is a minimally-invasive, out-patient surgery that is most often a successful course of treatment for the patient.
+If left untreated, golfer’s elbow may require surgical intervention.
+Surgery to repair elbow epicondylitis is offered by Dr. Millett, and his preferred technique with debridement and repair of the damaged tendons is very effective.
+The procedure is a minimally-invasive, out-patient surgery that can have excellent results in patients who have failed a trial of non-surgical management.